As recently as 2010, there was only ONE brewery in the city of Richmond.

 All in all, the vibe here very much feels like a farm winery, but with the addition of solid gluten-free beers and excellent ciders—especially the wild and barrel-aged stuff.
 You’ll be surprised how bustling Courthouse Creek tends to be on a nice day, despite its relative distance from Richmond, but the allure is easy to understand.

-Recently celebrating its one year anniversary, Crazy Rooster Brewing Co. is a no-frills brewery in an industrial park located west of the RVA suburb of Midlothian, albeit one that seems to have gotten off to a running start as far as the quality of the beer is concerned.
+One of the younger breweries in the area, Crazy Rooster Brewing Co. is a no-frills brewery in an industrial park located west of the RVA suburb of Midlothian, albeit one that seems to have gotten off to a running start as far as the quality of the beer is concerned.
 There’s no in-house food here beyond a few snacks, but food trucks are a common sight, and a front patio gives a decent amount of outdoor seating.
 Founded by Grateful Dead devotees, the vibe is unsurprisingly easygoing.

 The brewing aesthetic here nods primarily toward classic beer styles of yore, with a year-round American pale ale that feels particularly like a statement of grounded principles.
 The dank, weedy, bitter West IPA Fadeaway is an excellent West Coast IPA that genuinely captures the vibe of the style as it tended to exist a decade ago—notably different from how the term is now being used by some brewers to imply IPA’s next evolution.
 Crazy Rooster also features a solid year-round oatmeal stout (Crowin’ Midnight), and even their ventures into hazy IPA are quite pleasant, with the Late Day Shadow NE-IPA displaying a pleasantly restrained stone fruit juiciness.
 Their beer likely won’t be easy to find in RVA just yet, but it’s a brewery that immediately puts itself forward as young, focused and capable.